 If you or a loved one suffered a severe electrical injury or death as a result of possible negligence, you may want to contact an electrical injury attorney for a free review of your case.
-Kline & Specter, PC, one of the nation’s top law firms with more than 40 attorneys, has unique lawyer/doctor teams to investigate and evaluate potential electrical injury lawsuits.
+Kline & Specter, PC, one of the nation’s top law firms with 50 attorneys, has unique lawyer/doctor teams to investigate and evaluate potential electrical injury lawsuits.

 In December 2012 the firm won a $109 million verdict -- the largest personal injury verdict in Pennsylvania history -- in Allegheny County court for a woman who was severely burned and died after a high-voltage power line fell on her in front of her home.
 No adverse weather conditions existed at the time of the mishap.
 (See The Goretzka Case.)

 In another case, Shanin Specter in 2008 negotiated a $35 million settlement on behalf of more than 100 entities whose business were damaged or destroyed by a huge fire – believed to have started in an electrical panel box -- at the former Continental Business Center in Bridgeport, Pa.
 Among the defendants in the case were the center’s owner, the manufacturer of the panel box, electrical contractors and insurance company inspectors.